martinbetancur27/PersonalJournal/README.md

 ## Warnings

-User registration: emails should be confirmed.
+* User registration: emails should be confirmed.
 I am not attaching the functionality so as not to waste time for users testing the application.
+* To not include passwords in the code you can use Azure key vault

 ## Pending improvements